-It is possible to create pop-ups from Divi sections, and this, for free!
-Thanks to the free plugin "Popups for Divi" you will transform any Divi section into a pop-up that opens following an action by the user (click) or his intention to leave the page.
+It is possible to create pop-ups from Divi sections for free!
+Thanks to the free plugin "Popups for Divi you will turn any Divi section into a popup that opens when the user clicks or intends to leave the page.

-In this new article, I propose you to (re)discover this simple to use extension.
+In this new article, I propose you to (re)discover this easy to use extension.

 You can use it to display a text message but not only!
-Any of the following Divi module will appear in a pop-up window....
+Any Divi module may appear in a pop-up window...

-Here is a video preview of what you will be able to create:
+Here is a video preview of what you can create:

 I see you coming!
-Some of the readers of this article will say but we say "a popup", others will not be surprised to read "a popup", and others will think but it is spelled " pop-up "!!!
+Some of the readers of this article will say but we say "a popup", others will not be surprised to read "a popup", and others will think but it's spelled " pop-up "!!!

 To be honest, I never know what term to use...
-I have a little penchant for "a popup" or "pop-up".
+I'm partial to "a popup" or "a pop-up".

 Anyway, our friend Wikipedia tells us that we can say a pop-up or a pop-up.

-In French, this term could be translated as "pop-up window" or even "intruder window".
+In French, this term could be translated as "surging window" or even "intruding window".
 It's less fun, isn't it?

-I think the word "pop-up" has been Frenchized for a long time, just like the word parking or cocktail...
-You can imagine yourself saying "let's quickly find a place on a parking lot because we're going to be late to sip our cocktails"...
-MDR !!!
+I think that the word "pop-up" has long been Frenchified, just like the word parking or cocktail...
+You can imagine saying "let's find a place on a parking lot because we'll be late to sip our cocktails"...
+LOL!!!

-So, as you already know, a pop-up is a small window that appears on your computer screen (or even smartphone) to encourage you to do something.
+So, as you already know, a pop-up is a small window that appears on your computer screen (or even smartphone) with the purpose of getting you to do something.

-I've rarely (ever, actually) seen a pop-up that just pops up and says, "hey, how are you?"
+I've rarely (never, in fact) seen a pop-up that just pops up telling you "hey how's it going?"

 We are far from that...
-A pop-up is usually set up for a commercial purpose: a call to action to encourage Internet users to place an order or register.
+A pop-up is generally set up for commercial purposes: a call to action to encourage Internet users to place an order or a registration.

-On a scale of 1 to 10, what do you think of this?
+On a scale of annoyance from 1 to 10, what do you think of this:

-- popups that are really intrusive: I discovered the site a second and a half ago and I was asked to give my email!
-This is crazy!
+- the popups which are really intrusive: I discover the site since a second and a half and they ask me to give my email!
+It's crazy!

-- non-responsive popups : but, but, but how do I do it ?
-Come on, hop, I'm leaving!
+- Non-responsive popups : but, but how do I do it ?
+Let's go, I'm leaving!

 - the popups that open on each page: not smart enough to see that I've already clicked on the cross...
-Like, I surf on 10 pages of the same site and the pop-up opens 10 times...
+Like, I'm surfing on 10 pages of the same site and the popup opens 10 times...

-In short, I need to take a deep breath, I'll be fine (don't hesitate to say in commentary that she's the type of pop-up you hate the most)...
+Anyway, I have to take a deep breath, I'll be fine (feel free to say in comments that this is the type of pop-up you hate the most)...

-So, as you will have understood, the way you use a pop-up is decisive for your conversion rate: if you are too intrusive, it will not work, if you are totally absent, you will have no feedback...
+So, as you can see, the way you use a pop-up is crucial for your conversion rate: if you are too intrusive, it won't work, if you are totally absent, you won't get any return...

 So you have to find the right balance but that's not the purpose of this article...
-I'll introduce you to this famous plugin "Popups for Divi" and explain how it works.
-So, no marketing theory here....
+I'll introduce you to this famous plugin "Popups for Divi and explain you how it works.
+So, no marketing theory here...

 2 - Pop-up or Modal?

-While a modal window is used for operating purposes.
+Whereas a modal window is used more for operational purposes.

-For example, you click on a button to create your account and a window appears to retrieve your information.
-Or, you visit a merchant site that sells alcohol and a modal appears to ask you if you are of legal age, you will have to enter your year of birth to continue browsing the site.
+For example, you click on a button to create your account and a window pops up to retrieve your information.
+Or, you visit a merchant site that sells alcohol and a modal pops up to ask you if you are of age, you will have to enter your year of birth to continue browsing the site.

-In general, a modal window takes full control of the visited screen and you will not be able to click anywhere else to exit it.
-The modal passes over the application used, to exit it, you will either have to enter the requested information or cancel your request.
+In general, a modal window takes full control of the visited screen and you will not be able to click elsewhere to exit.
+The modal goes on top of the application you are using, to get out of it you will have to either enter the requested information or cancel your request.

 3 - What is "Popups for Divi"?

-Popups for Divi is a free plugin available on the official directory of WordPress extensions.
+Popups for Divi is a free plugin available on the official WordPress extensions directory.

-Thanks to this plugin, you will create simple popups but its definite advantage is that the window will be composed of a Divi section created using the Visual Builder.
+With this plugin, you will create simple popups but its advantage is that the window will be composed of a Divi section created with the Visual Builder.

 This extension is therefore optimized for the Divi Builder and cannot work with other page builders.